MaitreeVaria/PitchUp/README.md

 PitchUp is an innovative recruitment platform that revolutionizes the hiring process by connecting talent with opportunities through dynamic video pitches and intuitive matchmaking algorithms.

+Check out a walkthrough of the app on YouTube: [App Demo](https://www.youtube.com/watch?v=78MGDB0GqlE)

 ## Features

 - **Video Pitches**: Candidates can showcase their skills and personality through short, engaging video introductions.